Art and Satirical Magazines in Fin de Siècle Germany and Austria

 Roberto Rosenman

 One of the unlikely outcomes of the rise of urbanization and universal education in the late 19th century was the change in reading habits from books to magazines and newspapers.
 As the lower classes became more politically aware, magazines were a means for them to be kept abreast of social issues while also serving, through satirical magazines, as an outlet for political dissent.
 German and Austrian art and satirical magazines in particular experienced a boom in the Fin de Siècle as the emergence of Art Nouveau found a ready market with readers eager to embrace modernism.
-Between 1888 and 1900, there were 2,150 new magazines and newspapers founded in Germany alone, with circulations from 50,00 (Kladderadatch) to as much as 600,000 (Berliner Illustrierte).[1]
+Between 1888 and 1900, there were 2,150 new magazines and newspapers founded in Germany alone, with circulations from 50,00 (Kladderadatch) to as many as 600,000 (Berliner Illustrierte).[1]

 Reflecting on his life in Fin de Siècle Vienna, the writer Stefan Zweig credited the numerous magazines and newspapers available at Viennese coffeehouses with having given him the best possible education on everything that was new.
-The coffeehouse became a common meeting place for artists and writers like Zweig to exchange ideas while also offering an opportunity to partake in the hundreds of newspapers and magazine, all for the price of a cup of coffee.
+The coffeehouse became a common meeting place for artists and writers like Zweig to exchange ideas while also offering an opportunity to partake in the hundreds of newspapers and magazines, all for the price of a cup of coffee.
 (Image #1) The Siebener Club group (the Seven Club), which would go on to form the Vienna Secession, met regularly at the Café Sperl while the Hagendbund met at the Café Blauhaus.
 Sigmund Freud was a regular patron of Café Landmann, and Gustav Mahler of the Café Imperial.
-Many of the patrons of coffeehouses were ‘Bettgeher’ (Bed-goers)—lower middle-class Viennese who lived in the overcrowded poor districts, often with seven people to a room and no indoor toilets or running water.
-[2] These coffeehouses offered a refuge from their drab housing conditions and most importantly, an opportunity to partake in the hundreds of newspapers and magazine on offer, all for the price of a cup of coffee.
+Many of the patrons of coffeehouses were ‘Bettgeher’ (Bed-goers)—lower middle-class Viennese who lived in the overcrowded poor districts, often with seven people in a room and no indoor toilets or running water.
+[2] These coffeehouses offered a refuge from their drab housing conditions and most importantly, an opportunity to partake in the hundreds of newspapers and magazines on offer, all for the price of a cup of coffee.
 In Café Central in Vienna, patrons could choose from over two hundred Austrian and international publications.
 Zweig would have undoubtedly been exposed to the growing number of art and satirical magazines like Jugend, Ver Sacrum, and Meggendorfer Blätter which helped spread Art Nouveau throughout Germany and Austria and made important contributions to the areas of graphic design, typography and illustration.

 JUGEND